mastodon/documentation/content/en/methods/statuses.md

 : String.
 ISO 639 language code for this status.

 scheduled_at
 : String.
 ISO 8601 Datetime at which to schedule a status.
-Providing this paramter will cause ScheduledStatus to be returned instead of Status.
+Providing this parameter will cause ScheduledStatus to be returned instead of Status.
 Must be at least 5 minutes in the future.

 #### Response
 ##### 200: OK